GSA/fpki-guides/pages/fpki_cas.md

 The _Federal Common Policy CA_ may be referred to as the _FCPCA_, or as _COMMON_ in documents.
 As the FPKI root and trust anchor for the Federal Government, the FCPCA supports government person trust and enterprise devices, including [Personal Identity Verification (PIV) credentials](https://piv.idmanagement.gov/#what-is-piv){:target="_blank"}.
 The FCPCA's design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

-Many commercial vendors include the FCPCA root certificate in their commercial-off-the-shelf (COTS) products' [Trust Stores](../truststores/).
+Many commercial vendors include the FCPCA root certificate in their commercial-off-the-shelf (COTS) products' [_Trust Stores_](../truststores/).
 This enables Federal Government systems to trust person and enterprise device certificates issued by FPKI CAs.
 It is possible to add the FCPCA root certificate to trust stores for _government-managed_ devices and servers, if it's not available by default.

 {% include alert-warning.html content="The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft, Apple, and Adobe.
 Other platforms, such as Mozilla, do not include the FCPCA by default. " %}